CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 - on macOS you can easily manage your notifications from settings
 - Now you can choose to turn off automatically show the “ What's New” popup window/sheet from new General Settings page
 - macOS app now is smoother
+- Added a troubleshooting page for rotation page when issues detacted
+- Ability to choose Haptic Touch preview preferences